Eti-Osa: Demographic

-The people of Eti-Osa are predominantly from the Awori Yoruba.
-However, like most parts of Lagos State, it is currently home to a diverse mix of ethnicities from all over the country.
+The people of Eti-Osa are predominantly from the Awori Yoruba and Ijebu Yoruba.
+However, like most parts of Lagos State, it is currently home to a diverse mix of ethnicities from different states of the country.
 The population including people from Hausa, Igbo and other tribes.

-Business and Industry
+Business and industry

 There are fewer industries within Eti-Osa.
 Most residents work in fishing, farming, and trading.
 However, being the former location of the nation's capital, Eti-Osa is home to many large domestic and international businesses.
 Eti-Osa is a commercial area that has several public and private institutions with Banks, hotels, clubs and modern markets where the exchange of good and services take place.
 In 2009, Eti-Osa was placed under study for commercial horticultural practices in Nigeria, where it was discovered that it had 75 gardens that were concentrated in Ikoyi and Victoria Island.

-Politics and Elections in Eti-Osa
+Politics and elections in Eti-Osa

-On 25 February 2023, Nigeria had its Presidential and Federal Legislative election.
+On 25 February 2023, Nigeria had its presidential and Federal Legislative election.
 In Eti-Osa Local Government Area of Lagos, the Labour Party (LP) candidate, Mr. Thaddeus Attah was declared the winner by INEC Returning Officer to represent the Federal Constituency Seat.
 However, the result generated contests as the Party agents from APC and PDP rejected it over the claim that some people were disenfranchised from voting in Eti-Osa.
 In the process, the police and the army were brought to maintain peace and order in the local government area.